-data alone is not enough, it is only meaningful if paired with a characterization of systems' utilization.
+While a breakdown of the electric bill is a useful first step toward finding opportunities for savings, it is difficult to identify specific failures in energy efficiency.
+Energy data alone is not enough, it is only meaningful if paired with a characterization of systems' utilization.
 This section examines the workloads of computers and network switches to determine what part of the energy is spent well and how much is wasted.

-A. Computers
+5.1.
+Computers

-Related work [7], [20] suggests that desktop machines are rarely turned off when not in use, and Powernet power measurements over a >1 year-long period support this claim.
+Related work [7,20] suggests that desktop machines are rarely turned off when not in use, and Powernet power measurements over a >1 year-long period support this claim.
 So far, green computing research has focused on solving the problem of idle PCs.
 Our utilization data sheds light on an equally wasteful problem - power-hungry machine that even when active, barely tax their resources.

 Powernet collects data from both student and staff PCs and since the computing needs of the two groups are likely to differ, we consider them separately.
-Table VII shows the CPU utilization of a number of desktops.
+Table 7 shows the CPU utilization of a number of desktops.
 Computer science students use more of their available processing resources, but even so, in many cases CPU usage is under 30% for 95% of the time.
 The demand on administrative staff machines is even lower.
-Since most of the measured computers were left powered on at all times, the $50^{th}$ -percentile data is not surprising: machines are often idling.
+Since most of the measured computers were left powered on at all times, the 50th-percentile data is not surprising: machines are often idling.
 What is surprising is that even when PCs are in use, the level of usage is low.
 If desktops were power-proportional that would not be an issue, but the current high baseline power draw means that the energy cost for a PC that is running at 5-6% of its capabilities is disproportionately high.
-In one extreme case, measurements showed that the most power-hungry staff desktop (quad-core Dell Dimensions 9200), drawing over 150 watts, has the lowest CPU utilization - 3.1% for 95% of the time.
+In one extreme case, measurements showed that the most powerhungry staff desktop (quad-core Dell Dimensions 9200), drawing over 150W, has the lowest CPU utilization - 3.1% for 95% of the time.